-- It purchases retail installment sale contracts and leases from dealers in agricultural, construction and other equipment manufactured or otherwise distributed by CNH and other equipment not manufactured or distributed by CNH. - It finances retail installment sale contracts and leases originated through several retail outlets wholly or partially owned by CNH America LLC, which contracts and leases are assigned to CNH Capital America. - It makes retail installment loans and leases directly to its customers that are secured by agricultural, construction and other equipment, which may include refinancings of equipment in the ordinary course of CNH Capital America's business. - It acquires consumer installment loans under a program established by CIT Bank for CNH Capital America.
+- It purchases retail installment sale contracts and leases from dealers in agricultural, construction and other equipment manufactured or otherwise distributed by CNH and other equipment not manufactured or distributed by CNH. - It finances retail installment sale contracts and leases originated through several retail outlets wholly or partially owned by CNH America LLC, which contracts and leases are assigned to CNH Capital America. - It makes retail installment loans and leases directly to its customers that are secured by agricultural, construction and other equipment, which may include refinancings of equipment in the ordinary course of CNH Capital America's business. - It acquires consumer installment loans under a program or programs established by one or more affiliated or unaffiliated entities (each a "Consumer")

+Receivables Originator") for CNH Capital America.
 See "-Consumer Installment Loan Program" below.